wp-plugins/wp-copyprotect/readme.txt

 = Please note =
 * Both *disable right click* and *disable selection of text* can be switch ON or OFF through *Settings* menu.
-* **You must enable the options** from WP-CopyProtect settings page after installing the plugin, to enable the protection to your blog.
+* *You must enable the options* from WP-CopyProtect settings page after installing the plugin, to enable the protection to your blog.

+  What's new new version 2.0.0 ? check [release notes](http://chetangole.com/blog/?p=1957).

- Why dont you rate the plugin if you like it !! :)  >> What's new new version 2.0.0 ? check [release notes](http://chetangole.com/blog/?p=1957).
+  Why dont you rate the plugin if you like it !! :)  >>

 By [Chetan Gole](http://chetangole.com/).